For all media enquiries, please contact us at: email@example.com

-Half of the population experience a civil justice issue every 36 months.
+- Half of the population experience a civil justice issue every 36 months.

-Only 11% of people accurately recognise their problems as legal issues.
+- Only 11% of people accurately recognise their problems as legal issues.

-The vast majority of people tackle their legal problems alone – only 6% use a lawyer and 4% use advice agencies.
+- The vast majority of people tackle their legal problems alone – only 6% use a lawyer and 4% use advice agencies.

-A quarter (25%) of those with a legal problem seek help on the internet.
+- A quarter (25%) of those with a legal problem seek help on the internet.

-People with low levels of legal capability are less likely to take action, and less able to successfully solve legal problems.
+- People with low levels of legal capability are less likely to take action, and less able to successfully solve legal problems.
 They are twice as likely to experience negative consequences as a result of their legal problems, including stress-related ill-health, loss of income and family breakdown.

-In 2014–15 we provided information and support to over 1.2 million people via our award-winning website Advicenow.
-This is a 90% increase in reach from the previous year.
+In 2017–18 we provided information and support to 900,000 people via our award-winning website Advicenow.

-Advicenow’s curated information service brings together 1,600 pieces of public legal information from over 250 UK websites.
+Advicenow’s curated information service brings together 1,600 pieces of public legal information from over 450 UK websites.
 Every piece is reviewed against our inclusion criteria.

 Our most popular guides include: